arkas7304/ARM-PPU/AHB2.md

 37. address deconding - HSEL to each servant based on address space.non existant address- default slave - nonseq/seq error response. idle/busy ok response.

 38. HRESP 1 - error - must be two type of Hready - wait and then 1.
 39. reccommendation max 16 wait states.
-1 error sampling by master is enough to terminate by an idle transaction.
+1 error sampling by master is enough to terminate by an idle transaction during the second error cycle. or else error cycle will simple extend the address to 2nd cycle